OLED images and animations

 Looped Animations 🔗

-To make a looped animation, we simply make the image taller than it is wide, stacking frames vertically.
-For instance, if we make our image 128x64, that will be a 2-frame looped animation.
+To make a looped animation, use bmp files, stacking frames vertically.
+For instance, a bmp image that is 128x64 is a 2-frame looped animation.
 128x96 is a 3-frame looped animation, etc.

-( * is a wildcard so all will be processed)
+( * is a wildcard so all files enging in ".jpg" will be processed)

 convert -append -monochrome *.jpg font.bmp

-This file is now ready to play on the OLED.
+The resulting file named "font.bmp" is now ready to play on the OLED.

 Non-looped Animations 🔗